Divyanshus92/Go-India-Stocks-Assignment/README.md

 # Discussion Forum and Market Stories App

-This is a Nextjs-based web application that allows users to browse discussion forum posts and market stories.
-Users can toggle between the Discussion Forum and Market Stories sections to view content relevant to their interests.
+This is a Nextjs-based web application that allows users to browse discussion forum posts and market stories.Works with responsiveness on desktop as well as Mobile devices.
 ## Features

 - **Discussion Forum**: View and interact with discussion forum posts shared by users.